harig9/My-portfilo/README.md

   <section>
     <h2>About Me</h2>
     <p>
-      I am a BCA student at Sri Hari Degree College (Kadapa) with a strong interest in Web Development, Databases, and Full Stack technologies.
-Currently doing an internship in Full Stack Web Development at Edutanr.
-I enjoy building real-world applications and learning new technologies.
+      I am a BCA student at <strong>Sri Hari Degree College (Autonomous), Kadapa</strong> with a deep interest in <strong>Web Development, Databases, and Full Stack technologies</strong>.
+Currently doing an internship in Full Stack Web Development at <strong>Edutanr</strong>.
+I enjoy building real-world applications and continuously learning new technologies to improve my skills.
     </p>
   </section>